Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-conv-corr.rst

 Design Notes
 ============
-The performance of the IP depends on the chosen data type combination :ref:`CONV_CORR_combos`.
+Performance depends on the chosen data type combination; see :ref:`CONV_CORR_combos`.
 The number of multiplications per clock cycle will be updated based on the data type combination.
 The Convolution/Correlation operation can be processed by both IO Buffer (``TP_API = 0``) and Stream-Based (``TP_API = 1``) interfaces, which are controlled by the parameter named ``TP_API``.

 Input Buffer Length